Hope College: Housing

-On-campus housing is provided in 11 residence halls, 15 apartment buildings, and 70+ houses (called "cottages") that the college owns near the campus.
-A small percentage of students—primarily juniors, seniors, and Holland residents—live off-campus.
+On-campus housing is provided in 11 residence halls, 24 apartment buildings, and 70+ houses (called "cottages") that the college owns near the campus.
+A small percentage of students—primarily juniors, seniors, and Holland, Michigan residents—live off-campus.
 All full-time students without commuter status are required to live in on-campus housing for three years.

 Demographics

 Most Hope students come from the greater Great Lakes region.
-In 2012 approximately 90% of the student body came from Michigan, Indiana, Illinois, New York, Ohio, Wisconsin, and Minnesota.
-Approximately 86% of the student body is white; students from minority backgrounds account for about 12% of the student body.
-Approximately 2% of the student body is international.
+In 2023 approximately 90% of the student body came from Michigan, Indiana, Illinois, New York, Ohio, Wisconsin, and Minnesota.
+Approximately 79% of the student body is white; students from minority backgrounds account for about 16% of the student body.
+Approximately 3% of the student body is international.

 Student organizations

-Student activities and organizations include Dance Marathon and Relay for Life, an FM radio station (WTHS), newspaper (The Anchor), literary magazine (Opus), and yearbook (Milestone), plus a variety of academic, musical, spiritual, literary, social and athletic clubs.
-About 10-12% of students belong to social fraternities and sororities, which are local to Hope rather than chapters of larger organizations, with the exception of one fraternity, Phi Sigma Kappa.
+The college offers 80 student-led clubs and organization such as Dance Marathon and Relay for Life, an FM radio station (WTHS), newspaper (The Anchor), literary magazine (Opus), and yearbook (Milestone), plus a variety of academic, musical, spiritual, literary, social and athletic clubs.
+About 10–12% of students belong to social fraternities and sororities, which are local to Hope rather than chapters of larger organizations, with the exception of one fraternity, Phi Sigma Kappa.
+Hope also houses the 6th oldest fraternity that is still in existence, Omicron Kappa Epsilon.
 The college holds Sunday evening worship services ("The Gathering") and Monday/Wednesday/Friday Chapel services on campus.
 Attendance at these events has been voluntary since 1970, yet students routinely fill Dimnent Memorial Chapel to its capacity of greater than 1,000 students at each service.

-Campus traditions

 The Pull

 "The Pull" is an annual tug-of-war between the freshman and sophomore classes at Hope College.
 It takes place across the Black River in Holland on the last Saturday of September every year (until 1993 it was held on a Friday).
 The Pull dates to 1898.
-Each team has 18 students on the rope as "pullers," and another 18 acting as guides and morale boosters, or "moralers."
+Each team has 19 students on the rope as "pullers," and another 19 acting as guides and morale boosters, or "moralers", as well as one pull "anchor" on each team.
 The freshmen are coached by juniors, and the sophomores by seniors.
 This arrangement has led to the rivalry between even and odd year classes.
-Even year's colors are red and white, while Odd year's colors are maroon and gold.
+Even years' colors are red and white, while Odd years' colors are maroon and gold.
 The competition is limited to three hours; it previously had no time limit.
 The winner is the team that takes the most rope.

+IMAGES: A Reflection of Cultures

+IMAGES: A Reflection of Cultures is an annual international showcase featuring an array of skits, dance, song and other clips of culture and language performed by students from around the world.